Communities: Research and Action

 - Reproductive Rights in the context of European Union Enlargement

-- Women's strategies of promoting RR at the international level incl. global conferences and human rights mechanisms
+- Women's strategies of promoting reproductive rights at the international level including global conferences and human rights mechanisms

-- Perspectives regarding the status of RR in Europe in near future.
-Will the EU further promote RR or rather lower their RR standards in international agenda?
+- Perspectives regarding the status of reproductive rights in Europe in near future.
+Will the EU further promote reproductive rights or rather lower their standards in their international agenda?

 "Gender, Ethnicity and Difference in (US) American Literature: A Dialogical Feminist Approach"